Can I claim for lost earnings if I’m off work injured?

-100 questions have been answered on this subject, why not ask your own?
+96 questions have been answered on this subject - ask us your question

 Accidents can turn your life upside-down.
 Whether you work full-time, part-time or on a self-employed basis, the professional impact can be huge.
 Being forced to take time off work with an injury can be a strain not just mentally and physically, but financially too.

-If you’ve been injured in an accident that wasn’t your fault, and you’ve lost income because of it, there’s a strong chance you can claim for loss of earnings.
+If you’ve been injured in an accident that wasn’t your fault, and you’ve lost income because of it, there’s a strong chance you can claim for lost wages.
 This applies regardless of whether you were injured at work or elsewhere.

-If you’re employed (rather than self-employed), the simplest way of proving how much income you’ve lost is through your most recent payslips.
+The simplest way to prove how much income you’ve lost is through your most recent payslips.
 In many cases, payslips for the three months, or 13 weeks, prior to the accident will be enough, but you may need more.
 Bank statements can be used if necessary.

 In straightforward cases, it’s then a case of calculating how long you’ve been unable to work and how much take-home pay you’ve missed out on.
 Be aware that the sum you’ll be due will reflect your net monthly pay – in other words, the income you normally receive after tax and national insurance contributions.